BalaAnbalagan/airbnb_nyc_2023_analysis/README.md

 | 13 | [`airbnb_nyc_2023_chunk13_final_synthesis.md`](reports/airbnb_nyc_2023_chunk13_final_synthesis.md) | Final summary of insights, model performance, recommendations and limitations. |
 | — | [`airbnb_nyc_2023_medium_story.md`](reports/airbnb_nyc_2023_medium_story.md) | A narrative version suitable for a Medium article, weaving together the key findings and plots. |

+### Comprehensive report

+If you prefer to read the entire project narrative in one document, a consolidated report is available in [`COMPREHENSIVE_REPORT.md`](COMPREHENSIVE_REPORT.md).
+This file stitches together all of the individual chunk reports in sequence.
+The per‑chunk files remain in the `reports/` folder for modular reference.

 ### Images

 The `images/` folder contains all visualisations used throughout the reports.
 Notable plots include: